JungeAlexander/blogdown_website/content/blog/2022-02-20-pyenv-virtualenv-poetry-jupyter.md

 # commit, track more files, push to a remote repo
 ```

-Besides setting up the project directory and virtual environment, it registers
+Besides setting up the project directory and virtual environment, this registers
-the my-project kernel in the JupyterLab installation living in the 'base' environment.
+the my-project kernel in the JupyterLab installation living in the 'base' environment:
-It can be seen here:

 ![](/posts/2022-02-20/jupyter.png)